munificent/journal/asset/post/2014-11-20-how-my-book-launch-went.md

 ---
 title: "How My Book Launch Went"
-categories: book game-dev design game-patterns
+tags: book game-dev design game-patterns
 ---

 Greetings, superfans!
 When we [last tuned in][blog post], I was just about to